cordialgerm/foe_foundry/README.md

 ## Structural Enhancements

+- [ ] Redesign how attribute scaling works.
+Right now it's mixed in between monster dials and base stats and min/max/bonuses.
+Instead, attributes should be generated directly by the creature type based on CR

 - [x] Powers need to be able to modify attack damage
 - [ ] Powers need to be able to add additional info to attack clause
 - [x] action that replaces a multiattack instance needs to be implemented